Python-BI-2023/HW4_Functions2/README.md

 - `get_occurrences` - find the number of occurrences in a sequence of another sequence, indexes and the number of occurrences
 - `count_variant_rna` - counting RNA variants that could encode a given sequence
 - `determine_total_protein_charge` - determination of the total charge of the protein
-- `calculate_pI` - calculation of the approximate isoelectric point
+- `calculate_pi` - calculation of the approximate isoelectric point

 **Description of functions and usage examples**